|Look up fees

 - Use models and their application to data to formally evaluate biological hypotheses

-Understand how to interpret and critique the biological modelling literature
+- Demonstrate an understanding of how to interpret and critique the biological modelling literature

 - modelling skills: the ability to abstract and generalise from observations of a complex system, providing an alternative perspective on the problem